 - Licenses are not transferable.

-- A Minneapolis 311 poster (pdf) must be posted in the property with the rental license certificate in a conspicuous location.
+- A Who to Call poster (pdf) must be posted in the property with the rental license certificate in a conspicuous location.

 - Any changes to the names, addresses, and other information concerning the persons on this application must be provided in writing to the Department of Regulatory Services within ten days.

 - When selling a rental dwelling, the owner must notify the buyer in writing of all unresolved housing violation orders and administrative citations issued by the Department of Regulatory Services.

 - Landlords are required by City ordinance to notify tenants or prospective tenants of pending mortgage foreclosure or cancellation of contract for deed involving the licensed property.

 There are two ways to submit an application for a Minneapolis rental license.
 You can apply in person at Minneapolis Development Review, or you can mail in a completed application to:

 Minneapolis, MN 55415

 You can find a downloadable copy of the application here.
 Be sure to read the instructions on the last two pages of the application.